 My trekking packing list

-People sometimes ask me what do I pack for my trekking trips.
+People sometimes ask me what to pack for their trekking trips.
 Relevant question indeed, but it's not too convenient to reply everyone in detail.
 So here is the answer - my packing list for multiday camping trips.
 In last years, I use it mainly in the Caucasus but it's universal - should work just as well also for hiking in South America or Central Asia.

-Just to make it clear - I won't sell this as some "ultimate trekking gear backpacking list", suitable for everybody (because people differ and mountains differ, too) - this is just a checklist of camping stuff which works for me.
-Since this post is already quite long, it contains only not-edible parts - the rest is covered in this post about the trekking food.
+Just to make it clear - I won't sell this as some "ultimate trekking gear backpacking list", suitable for everybody (because people differ and mountains differ, too) - this is just a list of stuff which works for me.
+And since it´s already quite long, it contains only not-edible parts - the rest is covered in this post about the trekking food.

 I also have to admit that I am no packing guru who follows latest trends and counts every gram.
 I hate shopping and do it only when I absolutely have to (the older piece breaks down).
 And since I prefer durable gear, that doesn´t happen that often.
 So feel free to get inspired but keep in mind that what works for me doesn´t have to suit you.